A good reputation is key to survival for companies and can enable a company to stand out against its competitors.

 Competitor to the above, Daimler also slid down the ladder this year from fourth to fifth place.
 Selling 2.9 million cars in 2015, they did however see a rise in comparison with previous years.

-The full listing of the 100 companies from the report can be found here.
+The full listing of the 100 companies from the report is available here.

 It is clear that there are many aspects that have to work simultaneously in order to influence a successful reputation and in return obtain the benefits that come with one.

 In a study by Deloitte it was found that 88% of business are taking steps in order to manage their reputation and risks that may arise.
-This is something that should be part of an ongoing strategy within a business or brand in order to ensure they are prepared should a reputational crisis occur.
+This is something that should be part of an ongoing strategy within a business or brand.
+This ensures good preparation should a reputational crisis occur.

-Managing your company reputation should not be a lengthy process and by implementing a number of steps, you can create a sturdy management plan.
+Managing your company reputation should not be a lengthy process.
+By implementing a number of steps, you can create a sturdy management plan.